 Function Over Length

-For our patients Wendi and Craig, we got to know them and listened to their needs before determining their best option.
+For our patient Wendi, we got to know her and listened to her needs before determining her best option.
 Wendi had a snowboarding accident that shattered her elbow.
 The seriousness of her injury, combined with her diabetes, meant that her arm never healed correctly.
 After years of pain and 20 surgical procedures, she decided to have an amputation.
 Afterward, she was happy to be free from the pain and limitations of her arm, and she focused on how to go about her life with one arm.
 But she felt she was being held back, especially at the gym.
 One reason she hesitated about getting a prosthesis was that after all that time with her damaged arm, she had learned how to get along without using it, and once it was gone, she enjoyed having the freedom of nothing hanging from her right side.
 What was the solution?

 Wendi Parker Prosthesis Details-1

 Her prosthetist’s answer: a short arm.
-Wendi has her socket (that uses a BOA lanyard system to stay on, not a harness or suction), a locking elbow hinge, a four-way wrist and her terminal device.
+Wendi has her socket that uses an adjustable BOA lanyard system to stay on, not a harness or suction, a locking elbow hinge, a four-way wrist and her terminal devices a Multi-D (above), a V2P (below), and a shroom tumbler for the gym.
 Now she can do a full workout at the gym, and have an easier time at her job at Trader Joe’s.

 Wendi Parker Working at Trader Joe's with her custom transhumeral prosthesis